gzt/MixMatrix/README.md

 [![packageversion](https://img.shields.io/badge/Package%20version-0.2.0%20-orange.svg?style=flat-square)](https://github.com/gzt/MixMatrix/releases)

 A package for matrix variate distributions, including the normal, *t*, and inverted *t*.
-Currently LDA and QDA for matrix variate *t* distributions and normal distributions, EM for parameter estimation for matrix variate *t* distributions,  with sampling and density functions for those distributions as well as methods for parameter estimation for matrix variate normals and *t* with some restrictions on mean and variance parameters and some mixture modeling for matrix variate *t* distributions and normal distributions.
+Currently provides classification with LDA and QDA for matrix variate *t* distributions and normal distributions, EM for parameter estimation for matrix variate *t* distributions,  with sampling and density functions for those distributions  as well as methods for parameter estimation for matrix variate normals and *t* with some restrictions on mean and variance parameters.
+Provides some clustering and classification by mixture modeling for matrix variate *t* distributions and normal distributions.

 See the vignettes for an example of how it works.